A HISTORY OF ENGLAND IN THE 16TH CENTURY

 However Mary married Phillip of Spain in July 1554.
 The marriage was very unpopular and in Kent Sir Thomas Wyatt led a rebellion.
 He was defeated but Mary was forced to execute Lady Jane, fearing her enemies might try and place Jane on the throne.

-Mary was determined to undo the religious changes of the two previous reigns.
+Mary was a devout Catholic and she detested the religious changes of Henry VIII and Edward VI.
+She was determined to undo them.
 Catholic mass was restored in December 1553.
 In 1554 married clergy were ordered to leave their wives or lose their posts.
 Then, in November 1554 the Act of supremacy was repealed.

 In 1555 Mary began burning Protestants.
 The first was John Rogers who was burned on 4 February 1555.
 Over the next 3 years nearly 300 Protestants were executed.
 (Most of them were from Southeast England where Protestantism had spread most widely).
 Many more Protestants fled abroad.

 Furthermore in 1557 England went to war with France.
 In 1558 the English lost Calais, which they had hung onto since the end of the Hundred Years War in 1453.
 It was a major blow to English prestige.
 Mary died on 17 November 1558.
 She was 42.